umamimolecule/azure-durablefunctions-management/README.md

 ### 4. Create a HTTP-triggered durable function

-We'll create a HTTP-triggered durable function that doesn't do much apart from wait for a period of time and then completes.
+We'll create a HTTP-triggered durable function that doesn't do much apart from wait for a period of time and then completes successfully.
 It doesn't sound terribly useful, but we'll use it to demonstrate some of the management endpoints.

 a.
 Replace the contents of the `Function1.cs` file with the following code:
 ```